-Our program teaches our residents the skills needed to be effective lifelong adult learners who are able to self-assess and effectively expand medical knowledge to practice evidence-based medicine now and in the future.
+Our program teaches our residents the skills needed to be effective lifelong adult learners who are able to self-assess and effectively expand medical knowledge to practice evidence-based medicine.

 Research: Each resident completes a hypothesis driven or quality improvement research project under the supervision of a faculty mentor.
 The process starts during the fall of the first year, when research workshops are given.
 The goal of these workshops is to introduce the residents to the process of research: how to generate a research idea, frame a question and a hypothesis, select a research design, set inclusion and exclusion criteria, determine sample size, collect data, work with the honest broker, analyze the data and reach conclusions.

 - The residency program employs a statistician who provides assistance during the designing and analysis phases of each research project.
 We are also contracted with the University honest broker who can access records of patients at all UPMC-Hospitals allowing for a very large database.

 - All investigators, hence all of our residents, are required by the Dean's office of the University of Pittsburgh School of Medicine to become certified in Research Practice Fundamentals Modules offered online by the UPMC Institutional Review Board (IRB).